Applejack: Little sister, we're always good.

 - Hoist by Their Own Petard: The Chimera gets hit with this several times; first the snake head unwittingly trips the chimera when chasing Apple Bloom around the monster's legs, then the snake head gets lodged between two tree branches and the saber teeth of the tiger head get stuck in the trunk of another tree, leaving it completely immobilized.

-- Hypnotic Eyes: The Chimera's snake head makes these briefly when plotting to eat Apple Bloom, though she never utilizes them.
+- Hypnotic Eyes: The Chimera's snake head makes these briefly when plotting to eat Apple Bloom, though she never utilizes them and Apple Bloom is unaffected.

 - Implausible Deniability: When Applejack finds Scootaloo hiding in Apple Bloom's wardrobe.Applejack: Scootaloo?!